CPP Loans: Instant, No Credit Check Options Available

 What are CPP loans?

-When you apply for a CPP loan, you use your pension (CPP retirement pension or the CPP disability benefit) to show lenders you receive a sufficient enough income to repay a loan.
+When you apply for a CPP loan, you use your pension (CPP retirement pension or the CPP disability benefit) to show lenders that you are receiving sufficient income to repay a loan.
 This helps you get approved for financing.
 CPP loans you can apply for include personal loans, cash advances and payday loans.

-You can get a CPP payday loan for up to $1,500, which you’ll pay back in full the next time you receive your CPP payment, whether that’s the CPP retirement pension or CPP disability benefit.
-If you live in Alberta, however, you must repay your CPP payday loan in installments.
+You can get a CPP payday loan for up to $1,500, which you’ll pay back in full the next time you receive your CPP payment.
+If you live in Alberta, however, you must repay your CPP payday loan in at least two installments.

 Can I get CPP loans with no credit check?

-You can get CPP payday loans and other types of loans with no credit check, but make sure you apply to a legitimate lender.
-Besides payday loans, some cash advance app lenders — like Bree and Nyble — offer small loan amounts with no credit check and accept CPP income.
+You can get CPP payday loans and other types of loans with no credit check, but make sure you apply to a legitimate lender, because scammers sometimes use the “no credit check” tagline to target borrowers.

-Can I get get a loan using CPP disability income?
+Can I get a loan using CPP disability income?

 Am I eligible for CPP loans?